azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to list all the alerts that are associated with the subscription: - /subscriptions/{subscriptionId}/providers/Microsoft.Security/alerts?api-version=2021-01-01 <br />
+- REST API to list all the alerts that are associated with the subscription: - /subscriptions/{subscriptionId}/providers/Microsoft.Security/alerts?api-version=2021-01-01 <br />
 **Properties:** [\*].properties.status, [\*].properties.severity, [\*].properties.timeGeneratedUtc
  <br />